Julian Strawther: College career

+Professional career

+Strawther was selected by the Indiana Pacers with the 29th overall pick in the 2023 NBA draft.
+He was immediately traded to the Denver Nuggets, and he was officially signed on July 6, 2023.

+Strawther became a prominent part of the Nuggets rotation during his sophomore season, averaging over 20 minutes per game.
+He dropped a career-high 23 points against the Philadelphia 76ers on January 21, 2025.
+On May 15, 2025, in the Nuggets' second-round matchup against the Oklahoma City Thunder during the 2025 playoffs, he scored a pivotal 15 points within the final 14 minutes of a game six elimination game to help keep their season alive despite their eventual game seven loss.

 National team career

 Although a native of Las Vegas, Strawther represents Puerto Rico at the international level due to his mother's Puerto Rican ancestry.
 At the 2019 FIBA Under-19 World Cup, he averaged 22 points and 6.1 rebounds per game, helping his team finish in sixth place.
 He recorded 40 points, 10 rebounds and four assists in a loss to Russia in the fifth-place game.